Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: SDPs in numerical experiments

 \subsection{Non-local unitary channels}

-In Fig.~\ref{fig:Entcost} (b), we compute three upper bounds on the success probability $p(\mathcal{U},\tau)$ to implement nonlocal unitary channel $\mathcal{U}$ by SEP channels with a resource state $\ket{\tau}$, given in Eq.~\eqref{eq:SEPoptunitary} and Eq.~\eqref{eq:SEPoptunitaryMFLE}.
-Each upper bounds are computed by solving the following SDPs: \begin{itemize} \item \textbf{PPT + MFLE}:
+In Fig.~\ref{fig:Entcost} (b), we compute three upper bounds on the success probability $p(\mathcal{U},\tau)$ to implement nonlocal unitary channel $\mathcal{U}$ by SEP channels with a resource state $\ket{\tau}$, given in Eq.~\eqref{eq:SEPoptunitary} and Eq.~\eqref{eq:SEPoptunitaryMFLC}.
+Each upper bound is computed by solving the following SDPs: \begin{itemize} \item \textbf{PPT + MFLC}:

 where $\pp$ is defined in Section~\ref{sec:unitary}.

 \item \textbf{PPT (DPS 1st Lv.)}:

 where $\hat{\ww}$ is defined in subsection~\ref{sec:unitary}.